Portion of East West Highway closed after water main break

-CHEVY CHASE, Md. — A portion of East West Highway will remain closed in both directions during the afternoon commute, causing significant delays, after a water main break, officials said.
+CHEVY CHASE, Md. — A portion of East West Highway will remain closed overnight Friday in both directions, causing significant delays, after a water main break.

-The break happened during the Thursday afternoon rush hour near Jones Mill Road in the Chevy Chase area.
+The break happened during the Thursday afternoon rush hour near Jones Mill Road in the Chevy Chase area, officials said.

-Traffic was backed up on Connecticut Avenue as well as a result of the delay during the Thursday afternoon rush hour and caused traffic issues Friday morning, too.
+Traffic was backed up on Connecticut Avenue as well as a result of the delay during the Thursday afternoon rush hour and caused traffic issues Friday as well.

+Friday night, Washington Suburban Sanitary Commission (WSSC) officials said to expect the road to remain closed until Saturday.

-Officials said that motorists should expect significant delays as East-West Highway is closed between Beach Drive and Jones Mill Road during the evening rush hour on Friday.
+Officials said that motorists should expect delays as East-West Highway is closed between Beach Drive and Jones Mill Road.
 Drivers are being asked to seek alternate routes.
 Check the latest traffic conditions here.

-The Washington Suburban Sanitary Commission's on their Facebook page said the break happened in a 16-inch pipe that has been in use since 1931.
+The WSSC Facebook page said the break happened in a 16-inch pipe that has been in use since 1931.

 About 20 people were without water Thursday night as a result of the break, WSSC officials said.
 The pipe was repaired and charged early Friday morning, and all affected customers now have their water service restored.

-Note: This story has been updated with the latest estimates for reopening of the road.